iqbal-arif/Codecademy-C-/Conce/Loops/Loops.md

 }
 ```
 You should only use return if you need to exit a method because it will break out of all loops.
 If you only want to break out of one loop and not exit a method, use break.

+Review

+Well done!
+In C#, loops are commonly used because they save time, reduce errors, and are easy to read.
+Being comfortable with each type of loop will make you a better programmer.
+In review:

+   1. A loop is a structure in programming where the instructions are written once, but a computer can execute them multiple times
+   2. Each execution of those instructions is called an iteration
+   3. while loops repeat until a condition changes
+   4. do...while loops execute once, and then repeat until a condition changes
+   5. for loops repeat for a specified number of times
+   6. foreach loops repeat for each item in a collection
+   7. jump statements, like break, continue, and return are used to add additional control flow to loops

+Now that you know a few things about loops, try writing a program that:

+   1. Loops through a piece of text and only prints words that start with the letter “a” to the console to create a poem.
+   2. Loops through a list of numbers and if it is even, print even and if it’s odd, print odd.
+   3. A Choose Your Own Adventure game that uses a while loop to make sure a user chooses a correct option.